I must have put it at the bottom of the stack because I just find it.

 Man, wouldn't liberals love this pill?

-Wouldn't wouldn't you love to be able to wipe out people's memories of losing their jobs and having no food to eat?
+Wouldn't you love to be able to wipe out people's memories of losing their jobs and having no food to eat?

 Wouldn't you love to be able to wipe out those kind of memories?

-I frankly would like for this pill to last for three months in the next four years.
+I, frankly, would like for this pill to last for three months in the next four years.

 Where do I get this beta blocker?

-Los Angeles Times, thousands of children have detailed their hopes for President Obama in letters and drawings as part of a project by the National Education Association and Kid Thing.com.
+Los Angeles Times, thousands of children have detailed their hopes for President Obama in letters and drawings as part of a project by the National Education Association and kidthing.com.

-One hundred and fifty have been chosen for publication in a free book.
+150 have been chosen for publication in a free book.

 The kids sent him letters asking for their hopes to be realized.